JingMatrix/ChromeXt/README.md

 One can edit the user-agent from the `Info` panel of `Eruda console`.
 Clicking on the header of `User-Agent` will restore the default user-agent.
 The support is still limited, might be improved later.
-A valid user-agent should not contain the character `!`.
+A valid user-agent should only contain ASCII characters.

 ## Contribute to this project